Did you know?

 Inside every Newfoundland, Boxer, Elkhound and Great Dane is a puppy longing to climb on to your lap. – Hellen Thomson

 The Norwegian Elkhound is a member of the Spitz or Nordic group of dogs.
 He was known as the “Elghund” or “moose dog” but his name was translated incorrectly when it was anglicized.
+In Medieval times he was called the “dyrehund” which is Norwegian for “animal-dog” and was highly prized as a hunting dog.
 A natural breed whose roots go back thousands of years, the Elkhound today is the same dog who travelled with the Vikings.

 The national dog of Norway, he is still used to hunt Elg (moose) because he is capable of tracking his quarry for hours over unfriendly terrain and in bad weather.
 He has been used for hunting other large game such as bears and wolves.
 Known for his endurance and stamina, the Elkhound has also been used as a draft dog and in search and rescue work.